Have a question?

 I returned a book or other item but it’s still showing up on my account.
 What do I do?

-Please contact us and provide your library card number, the title you returned, the branch where you returned the item, and the date you returned it.
-We will try to locate the item and will not add any late charges for the missing item to your account while we look for it.
+To ensure the safety of patrons and staff, all returned items will be quarantined – and will remain on your account – for a minimum of 3 days before being checked in.
+If your items are still showing as checked out on your account more than 3 days after you returned them, please contact us and provide your library card number, the title you returned, the branch where you returned the item, and the date you returned it.
+We will try to locate the item and will not add any charges for the missing item to your account while we look for it.

 What happens if I return a Seattle Public Library item to a King County Library System (KCLS) location (or vice versa)?